Austro-Prussian War: Course of the war

 Except for Saxony, the other German states allied to Austria played little role in the main campaign.
-Hanover's army defeated Prussia at the Second Battle of Langensalza on 27 June 1866, but, within a few days, they were forced to surrender by superior numbers.
-Prussian armies fought against Bavaria, Württemberg, Baden and the Hessian states on the river Main, reaching Nuremberg and Frankfurt.
+Stuck in the Thuringian Basin, Hanover's army defeated chaotic Prussians at the Second Battle of Langensalza on 27 June 1866, but, within a few days, they were forced to surrender by superior numbers and a homemade logistical catastrophe (they left both the supplies and nearly all ammunition in Hanover).
+Prussian armies fought against Bavaria, Württemberg, Baden and the Hessian states during the campaign of the Main (river), reaching Nuremberg and Frankfurt.
 The Bavarian fortress of Würzburg was shelled by Prussian artillery, but the garrison defended its position until armistice day.

 The Austrians were more successful in their war with Italy, defeating the Italians on land at the Battle of Custoza (24 June), and on sea at the Battle of Lissa (20 July).
 However, Italy's "Hunters of the Alps" led by Garibaldi defeated the Austrians at the Battle of Bezzecca on 21 July, conquered the lower part of Trentino, and moved towards Trento.
-The Prussian peace with Austria forced the Italian government to seek an armistice with Austria on 12 August.
-According to the Treaty of Vienna, signed on 12 October, Austria ceded Veneto to France, which, in turn, ceded it to Italy.
+While the temporary Alpine conquest missed political support by allies, a redeployment of Austrian troops in order to hold the Danube facilitated an Italian march through the Venetian coastal plain, finally resulting in the armistice of Cormons on 12 August.